Understanding PPD in Adoptive Parents

 Still, post-adoption depression remains largely unrecognized.
 Many adoptive parents—both new mothers and fathers—suffer from their symptoms in silence.
 This is often because postpartum depression is associated with biological factors that many adoptive parents feel they are exempt from.

 If you are an adoptive parent struggling with post-adoption depression symptoms, you are not alone.
-There are plenty of treatment, counseling and self-help tools available to help you cope with your new parenthood.
+Plenty of treatment, counseling, and self-help tools are available to help you cope with your new parenthood.